Find Affordable College Courses

 Saint Paul, MN

 The excellent bachelor’s degree programs at Bethel University Minnesota helped the school earn the #5 place on this year’s ranking of the best value journalism schools in Minnesota.
-Located in the suburb of Saint Paul, Bethel University Minnesota is a private not-for-profit college with a small student population.
+Located in the large suburb of Saint Paul, Bethel University Minnesota is a private not-for-profit school with a small student population.

 Best Value Journalism Colleges in the Plains States Region